shyamsridhar123/generative-ai-for-beginners-experimentpod/Bonus 04-integrating-with-function-calling/README.md

  Hint: Follow the [Learn API reference documentation](https://learn.microsoft.com/training/support/catalog-api-developer-reference?WT.mc_id=academic-105485-koreyst) page to see how and where this data is available.

 ## Great Work!
 Continue the Journey

-After completing this lesson, check out our [Generative AI Learning collection](https://aka.ms/genai-collection?WT.mc_id=academic-105485-koreyst) to continue leveling up your Generative AI knowledge!

-Head over to Lesson 12 where we will look at how to [design UX for AI applications](../12-designing-ux-for-ai-applications/README.md?WT.mc_id=academic-105485-koreyst)!